halieute/country_map/README.md

 - Ideal for:
   - Remote sensing projects
   - Environmental and climate research
-  - Academic theses and fieldwork documentation
+  - Academic these and fieldwork documentation
   - Scientific publications and presentations

 ---